Singletrack Bicycle Trail

 Metroparks is working with local mountain bike enthusiasts, bike clubs and businesses to create the park district’s first single track bicycle trail at Oak Openings Preserve.
 The narrow, scenic trail will be built with the help of volunteers.

-The first section will be about 4.5 miles of trail in Oak Openings Preserve and will share portions of the Wabash Cannonball Trail and the park’s Hiking Trail.
+The first section, which opened May 7, is about 5.5 miles and shares portions of the Wabash Cannonball Trail and the park’s Hiking Trail.

-A later addition will continue on property recently acquired by Metroparks west of State Route 64 in Lucas and Fulton counties, bringing the total trail length to nearly 11 miles.
+Phase 2 will continue on property recently acquired by Metroparks west of State Route 64 in Lucas and Fulton counties.

 An estimated 1,000 hours of volunteer time will be needed to construct the trail.